Menditect/documentation/docs/application-instance.md

 - Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an [Application](application) by clicking on the tile.
 - Navigate to "App instances" to view the Application Instances.
+- MTA will show details of the Application Instance on the right.
+Click on Copy of any of the values if you need to use them to configure your MTA plugin.

 ### View Test settings and Test Configurations that use an Application Instance
 - Navigate to the "Applications" page to view all Applications that are used in MTA.